 To get there, the researchers are working to develop models and relationships between material and design parameters and various measures of performance from across the country.
 It all comes down to not just compiling good data, but to properly “contextualize” the data to determine how results from one source, can be compared with other data sources to support the agency decision-making process.

 While industry, academia and agency representation is onboard through Cargill, NCAT and MnROAD, the group hopes to increase participation from pavement contractors who ultimately end up on the front lines of the roadway construction.

 “It’s absolutely essential,” says Tabatabaee.
 “At the end of the day almost any type of pavement innovation has to be adopted by the contractor.
 It’s going to be much more effective if the contractor comes in and is part of the process from the very beginning.
 They should be at the table now and champion such efforts because at the end of the day, it’s the willing contractor that has to really deploy the innovation.”

-Contractors who wish to participate in the program to standardize pavement performance validation testing methods or would like additional information can contact Cargill’s Anova Asphalt Solutions team at ANOVA-Asphalt@Cargill.com or 800-227-4455.
+Contractors who are interested in rejuvenation or working towards standardized pavement performance testing methods or would like additional information can contact Cargill’s Anova Asphalt Solutions team at ANOVA-Asphalt@Cargill.com or 800-227-4455.